 Gameplay-wise, Deus Ex and Deus Ex: IW are by and large similar beasts in their approach.
 Whenever the player meets an obstacle, he consumes a certain number of his resources to get past it, be they lockpicks or explosives for doors, multitools or nearby computer terminals for cameras, and lethal or non-lethal weapons for guards.
 Deus Ex: IW drastically reduces the number of available resources to streamline the interface and ease up the learning curve (for instance, doors are now indestructable and multitools also function as lockpicks), but it's less about this reduction and more about how all the different approaches are implemented in gameplay so as to maintain (the illusion of) agency.
 The best illustration is how Deus Ex: IW handles keycodes.

-In both games, keycodes are numerical and either handed out by characters or gleaned from datacubes.
-The difference is that Deus Ex makes the player physically type the code into a keypad, while Deus Ex: IW automates this process (using a keypad opens the corresponding door as if it were a simple toggle).
+In both games, keycodes are numerical and either handed out by characters or gleaned from in-universe documents.
+The difference is that Deus Ex makes the player physically type the code into a keypad, while Deus Ex: IW automates this process; using a keypad opens the corresponding door as if it were a simple toggle.
 The outcome is the same from a mechanical standpoint, because only one keycode is correct.
-But the agency effected by the player is diminished because he wasn't allowed to enter that keycode himself.
+But the agency effected by the player is diminished because they weren't allowed to enter that keycode themselves.
 This also eliminates all possiblity of guesswork from Deus Ex: IW, since the successful operation of a keypad depends on having completed the interaction which yields the correct keycode, rather than the keycode itself.

 Ostensibly trivial design decisions such as this, when added up, contribute to the player losing his feeling of agency, even if it is just that: a feeling.
 At the time of writing, player agency's most devoted advocate Clint Hocking has posted another piece on its (d)evolution, which neatly dovetails with the above assertions.